 There is a line in "The Game" where the main character Nicholas Van Orton says "I don't really understand it myself" which pretty much sums up how I feel about "The Game" as it is one of the most confusing movies I have watched.
-Admittedly the first time I watched the Michael Douglas lead thriller I was kept interested, trying to work out what was happening, whether it was reality or not, but then when you get to the end and start to think it over or if like me you watch it again and look for those clues to usher in the ending you are left disappointed by the huge plot holes which make "The Game" quite a mess all but an entertaining one.
+Admittedly the first time I watched this Michael Douglas lead thriller I was kept interested, trying to work out what was happening, whether it was real or not.
+But then when you get to the end of the movie and start to think it over or if like me you watch "The Game" again and look for clues to usher in the ending you are left disappointed by the huge plot holes which make it quite a mess all but an entertaining one.

-What is very apparent is that "The Game" is Michael Douglas's movie and from recollection I am sure he appears in every scene.
+What is very apparent is that "The Game" is Michael Douglas' movie and from recollection I am sure he appears in every scene.
 Not a bad thing to be honest as it is another knock out performance from the great actor.
-His early scenes where he naturally displays the seemingly cold and arrogant business like Van Orton are spot on and remind me of one of his greatest performances as Gordon Gekko in "Wall Street".
-But then as the movie evolves and his life becomes out of control as the "game" appears to be taking grip you can easily see the despair as he doesn't know what is happening and who he can trust.
+His early scenes where he naturally displays the seemingly cold and arrogant business like Van Orton are spot on and remind me of one of his greatest performance as Gordon Gekko in "Wall Street".
+But then as the movie evolves and Michael's life spins out of control as the "game" appears to be taking grip you can easily see the despair as he doesn't know what is happening and who he can trust.
 Again this performance is reminiscent of another great Douglas performance that of William Foster in "Falling Down".
-Whilst the movie may end up a convoluted mess Douglas's performance gives the movie a lot of credibility.
+Whilst the movie may end up a convoluted mess Douglas' performance gives the movie a lot of credibility.

-What this all boils down to is that ignoring the gaping plot holes "The Game" is with out a doubt a very classy, well made movie which achieves its aim of drawing you into the story and making you try and work out what is going on.
-Michael Douglas is brilliant in the lead role and makes everything feel a lot more plausible than it actually is.
-"The Game" is certainly worth a watch but second viewings in an attempt to understand what is actually going on may leave you disappointed.
+What this all boils down to is that ignoring the gaping plot holes "The Game" is with out a doubt a very classy, well made movie which achieves its aim of drawing you in to the story and making you try and work out what is going on.
+Michael Douglas is also brilliant in the lead role and makes everything feel a lot more plausible than it actually is.
+As such "The Game" is certainly worth watching but second viewings in an attempt to understand what is actually going on may leave you disappointed.